govtmirror/data-store-api/README.md

 * _dev_ branch holds the latest tested and reviewed code from the current sprint
 * _staging_ branch is pulled automatically by the API's server and deployed

-All other branches should ideally follow the naming convention of _*JIRA STORY*-breif summary_
+All other branches should ideally follow the naming convention of _*JIRA STORY*-brief summary_, e.g. DS-80-financial-endpoints